 - Cornstarch: Why?
 Cornstarch gives the cookies that ultra soft consistency we all love.
 Plus, it helps keep the cookies beautifully thick.
 We use the same trick when making shortbread cookies.

 - Egg yolk: Another way to promise a super chewy chocolate chip cookie is to use an extra egg yolk.
 The extra egg yolk adds richness, soft tenderness, and binds the dough.
-You will need 1 egg + 1 egg yolk, at room temperature.
+You will need 1 egg + 1 egg yolk, at room temperature, just like in these brown butter marshmallow crispy cookies.
 See the recipe Notes for how to bring your eggs to room temperature quickly.

 The dough will be soft and the chocolate chips may not stick because of the melted butter.
 Just keep stirring it; I promise it will come together.
 Because of the melted butter and extra egg yolk, the slick dough doesn’t even look like normal cookie dough!
 Trust the process…